Sedimentation Dynamics of Bodies with Two Planes of Symmetry

-The great circles given by $p_{1y}=0$ and $p_{3y}=0$ are invariant solutions of equation \eqref{eq:pyDot}, which means that the sign of $p_{1y}$ and $p_{3y}$ is preserved throughout the dynamics of $\boldsymbol{p}_y$.
-We have exploited this to define $H$ in terms of absolute values of $p_{1y}$ and $p_{3y}$ to ensure that $H$ remains a positive real number.
-The conserved quantities $H$ and $|\boldsymbol{p}_y|^2=1$ render the system \eqref{eq:pyDot} integrable.
-The solutions lie on the intersection of the unit sphere $\mathcal{S}^2$ with surfaces of constant $H$.
+\hj{The relationship between $H$ and the continuous symmetries of \eqref{eq:pyDot} is discussed in the Supplemental Material \cite{supplemental}.} Since $p_{1y}=0$ and $p_{3y}=0$ are invariant solutions of \eqref{eq:pyDot}, the signs of $p_{1y}$ and $p_{3y}$ are preserved.
+We have exploited this to define $H$ to be a positive real number.
+The conserved quantities $H$ and $|\boldsymbol{p}_y|^2=1$ render the system \eqref{eq:pyDot}, integrable, and restrict the solutions to go towards a fixed point or be periodic.
+Solutions lie on the intersection of the unit sphere $\mathcal{S}^2$ with surfaces of constant $H$. $H$ is a generalisation to arbitrary di-bilaterals, of a conserved quantity shown by \cite{makino2005sedimentation, witten2020review} for any body whose mobility centre coincides with the centre of mass, which for di-bilaterals is those with $\alpha_p=\alpha_r$.